yoctoproject/poky/documentation/sdk-manual/sdk-appendix-obtain.rst

 portions of the file or directory name.
 For example, install_dir/version is the directory where the SDK is installed.
 By default, this directory is ``/opt/poky/``.
-And, version represents the specific snapshot of the SDK (e.g. 3.1.2).
+And, version represents the specific snapshot of the SDK (e.g. &DISTRO;).
 Furthermore, target represents the target architecture (e.g. ``i586``) and host represents the development system's architecture (e.g. ``x86_64``).
 Thus, the complete names of the two directories within the ``sysroots`` could be ``i586-poky-linux`` and